holgerm/GQUnityClient/README.md

 Then you can type just git ls-assume-unchanged.
 It even works with auto-completion if you have the git-completion in place (for bash, tcsh, zsh).

-Using SmartGit one can not set files to assume-unchanged state, but one can filter these files in or out in the Files view.
+Using SmartGit one can set files to assume-unchanged state in the Local menu using "toggle assume-unchanged", and one can filter these files in or out in the Files view.